-Before submitting an application for an Air Corps Trainee Military Aircraft Systems Technician appointment and placement on the training programme, applicants should ensure that they satisfy the eligibility criteria and have read and accept the conditions governing this Competition.
+Before submitting an application for the Aircraft Maintenance Technician competition, applicants should ensure that they satisfy the eligibility criteria and have read and accept the conditions governing this Competition.

 6. SELECTION PROCEDURE

 Candidates, if selected, will be required to attend for the various stages of the selection procedure on the dates and times as notified by email.
 Candidates who fail to attend for any stage of the selection procedure will be disqualified from participation in any further stages of that competition.